 A better answer is to use switches, allowing the contacts of the switch to deal with the wear of cycling on the connectors-something switches are designed to do!

-One of the more skilled, patient and experienced Shapeoko owners, Jim Amos (jimidi) made up what I believe is the ultimate way of doing this here: http://community.carbide3d.com/t/whats-better-than-one-cm-controller-two-of-course/3378 He has it set up to simply insert a three prong key that pushes three switches!
+One of the more skilled, patient and experienced Shapeoko owners, Jim Amos (jimidi) made up what I believe is the ultimate way of doing this here: What's better than ONE CM controller?
+Two of course He has it set up to simply insert a three prong key that pushes three switches!
 I admired and even lusted after his setup, but knew what had taken him a good bit of time to plan, collect supplies, execute and polish, would be more of a time challenge to me than the more immediate answer I needed.

 So, I considered how I would set up an efficient act of board swapping, and what would I need?
 I looked around my raw materials area(my Pile of stuff too good/cool/expensive to just throw away) for inspiration, and found something interesting!